gbif/data-blog/content/post/2022-01-04-make-big-queries-using-GBIF-parquet-snapshots.md

 ---
-title: Make big queries using GBIF parquet snapshots
+title: Using apache-arrow with GBIF parquet snapshots
 author: John Waller and Carl Boettiger
 date: '2022-01-04'
 slug: []